 DIY Christmas crackers

 Many high street Christmas crackers use lots of unrecyclable materials and are filled with plastic toys.
-Instead, get your eco-friendly Christmas craft on and learn how to make Christmas crackers with our tutorial.
+Instead, make eco-friendly Christmas decorations by learning how to make Christmas crackers.
 We’ve also rounded up 11 of the best Christmas cracker kits which include several eco-friendly versions.

 Sew your own gift tags